Français

 Your attorney can be a family member, a close friend, or anyone else you trust.
 Think about who will:

-• be able to make difficult decisions based on what they think you would want, even if family members disagree
+• be able to make difficult decisions based on what they think you would want

 Spouse or partner

-• you have been living together for at least one year,
+• have lived together for at least one year, or

-• you have been living together for less than one year but have a child together, or
+• have lived together for less than one year but have a child together, or

-A partner is someone you have been living with for at least one year.
-And you have what the law calls a close personal relationship of “primary importance” to both of you.
+A partner is someone you’ve been living with for at least one year.
+And you have a close personal relationship that’s most important to both of you.

 Previous page Next page